mohanson/pxsol/doc/content/prikey_keypair.md

 ## Keypair in Base64

-Solana has historically also had a base64 format for public-private key pairs, which encodes them in base64.
+Solana has historically also had a base64 format for the keypair, which encodes them in base64.

 Reminder: encoded in **base64**.